syvector/Sy_Vector-Hacked/README.md

 # Sy_Vector-Hacked
 >*"Curiosity found the unknown of the internet, where the internet lives.
-Discipline will build the skills needed to survive it".*
+Discipline will build the skills needed to navigate it".*

 Taking a route out of curiosity rather than standard practice.
 This is my cyber journey from complete scratch.
 Starting with Hack The Box Explosion.